Escaping the Cognitive Well: Efficient Competition Math with Off-the-Shelf Models: Escaping the Cognitive Well: Qualitative analysis

 Prove that there exist two points $X$ and $Y$ such that the circumcircles of triangles $ADT_A$, $BET_B$, and $CFT_C$ all pass through $X$ and $Y$.

 \item \textbf{Conjecture:} The pipeline independently conjectured that $AT_A$, $BT_B$ and $CT_C$ are concurrent and correctly proved it through an application of Monge's Theorem.

 \item \textbf{Utility:} This conjecture is significant because it establishes that three radical axis of each pair of desired circles are concurrent.
 This effectively reduces the problem to proving that the 3 circles intersect at one point, instead of two.
-The pipeline then further obtain solves this through
+The pipeline then solves the problem using the concurrence as a key lemma.

 \end{itemize}